oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 #### Summary

 Network Quality of Service feature will be added to oVirt from version 3.3 and will support cluster version 3.3 or higher.
-The feature will allow the user to limit the inbound and outbound network traffic in two layers (in current implementation): host level, virtual NIC level.
+The feature will allow the user to limit the inbound and outbound network traffic in virtual NIC level.
+In order to define more natural coupling of the QoS to a VNIC we define a new concept called **Network Profile**.
+The Network profile will be applied in oVirt 3.3 to all clusters and will wrap few of the properties currently defined directly on the VNIC

 #### Owner